-In this mode of operation, the AD7938/AD7939 automatically enter full shutdown at the end of each conversion, which is shown at Point A in Figure 36 and Figure 40.
+In this mode of operation, the AD7938-6 automatically enters full shutdown at the end of each conversion, which is shown at Point A in Figure 36 and Figure 40.
 In shutdown mode, all internal circuitry on the device is powered down.
-The parts retain information in the control register during shutdown.
+The part retains information in the control register during shutdown.
 The track-and-hold also goes into hold at this point and remains in hold as long as the device is in shutdown.
-The AD7938/AD7939 remains in shutdown mode until the next rising edge of CONVST (see Point B in Figure 36 or Figure 40).
+The AD7938-6 remains in shutdown mode until the next rising edge of CONVST (see Point B in Figure 36 and Figure 40).
 In order to keep the device in shutdown for as long as possible, CONVST should idle low between conversions, as shown in Figure 40.
-On this rising edge, the part begins to power-up and the track-and-hold returns to track mode.
+On this rising edge, the part begins to power-up and the trackand-hold returns to track mode.
 The power-up time required is 10 ms minimum regardless of whether the user is operating with the internal or external reference.
 The user should ensure that the power-up time has elapsed before initiating a conversion.